fboaventura/dckr-mrtg/README.md

 ## Persistence

+The container will create the following directories:

+### Volumes

+* `/mrtg/etc`: where the configuration files are stored
+* `/mrtg/html`: where the HTML files are stored
+* `/mrtg/rrd`: where the RRD files are stored

 If you plan on keeping this instance running as your MRTG service, you may pass volumes to be used to save the information produced by MRTG.
 To achieve this: